oabsa/dues-lookup/README.txt

 1. Go to "OA Dues Lookup" under "Settings" to find the settings and to upload data.

 == Changelog ==
+= 1.0.6 =
+* Fix XLSX import to address export format changes in OA LodgeMaster 3.3.0.
+  Make sure to check the "How to export" instructions on the wiki (linked from the admin page where you upload) as the export instructions from OALM have changed as well.

 = 1.0.5 =
 * Tweaks to the results text to be more friendly.